 Energy regulators need expertise in setting allowed network revenues - including an appropriate return on investments/capital - and the associated tariffs, to meet these (sometimes competing) objectives.
-This tailored-made 2-day CEER training programme will help deliver energy regulators this expertise.
-The programme will cover the fundamental principles of tariff setting for transmission and distribution, in both electricity and gas.
+This tailor-made 2-day CEER training programme will help deliver energy regulators this expertise.
+The programme will cover the fundamental principles and future direction of tariff setting for transmission and distribution, in both electricity and gas.
 This will include specific relevant examples from countries across Europe.
-The programme will also focus on the impact of new developments and innovation on the tariff setting process for European energy regulators.
+The programme will also focus on the impact of new developments and innovation on the tariff setting process for European energy regulators and how to design the new tariff structures to address the new challenges.

-Tuesday, 12 June 2018 10:30-17:45
+Tuesday, 18 February 2020 10:30-17:30